 Both types of hawk go after birds at feeders.
-Sharpie, being smaller, tends to go for smaller birds.
+Sharpies, being smaller, tend to go for smaller birds.
 A Cooper’s, being larger, is probably more likely to try for medium to large feeder birds, but obviously is willing to take a tiny goldfinch if that’s what it can grab.
-In our yard, they seem to prefer Mourning Doves.
-This makes sense because they tend to be larger, slower moving birds.
+In our yard, the Cooper’s seem to prefer Mourning Doves.
+This makes sense because these doves tend to be larger, slower moving birds.

 Cooper’s Hawks and Squirrels

 While a Cooper’s Hawk will sometimes go after squirrels, but I’ve never personally seen it in our yard.
 In fact, I’ve seen three squirrels run around in the same tree with a Cooper’s Hawk for quite a while.
 They kept an eye of the hawk but didn’t seem deterred in any way by it.
 BUT, just yesterday my husband witnessed a Copper’s swooping down on a squirrel on the ground.